magalifabri/evaluation-guides/CPP Module 00.md

 ### Visibility
-The attributes of the class Contact should be private and the class should expose the corresponding accessors.\r\nAlso check that anything that should always be used inside a class (not only in the Contact class) is private and that anything that can be used outside a class is public.
+The attributes of the class Contact should be private and the class should expose the corresponding accessors.
+Also check that anything that
+should always be used inside a class (not only in the Contact class) is private and that anything that can be used outside a class is public.
 Beginners tend to put everything in public, that's what you want to spot here.